How the Program Works

-- The most important thing you need to begin the application is your resume in Microsoft Word (.doc) format.
+- The most important thing you need to begin the application is your resume in a PDF (.PDF) format.
 If you are ready to submit your resume and are unsure about letters of recommendation or which agencies are a good fit, we encourage you to submit your resume as soon as possible so that, as positions become available, we can reach out to you if your experience is a good fit.
 Please review our resume tips below.

 - Letters of recommendation can be helpful to submit directly to the Appointments Initiative – especially those that demonstrate political experience.
 They can help us start conversations about your candidacy with the administration.
 If you don’t have letters of recommendation but are ready to submit your resume, send us your letters by email when you have them.

 - Having a clear idea of which agency or agencies at which you would most like to work can be helpful.
 Generally, we find that substantial political or private sector experience with a particular federal agency, state agency, or a relevant issue area, especially in your most recent work history, is the best indicator of fit for a particular agency.
 Certain functional roles require less issue experience than others – for example, communications/press/marketing, financial operations, scheduler/assistant roles may not require issue- or agency-specific expertise.